tabi5/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This project is 0x01.
-C  Variables if else while
+This project is
+0x01.
+C - Variables, if, else, while